-Cash flow from operating activities comprises net profit adjusted for non-cash expenses, paid financial items, corporate income tax paid, and change in working capital.
+Cash flow from operating activities comprises net profit adjusted for non-cash expenses, paid financial items, corporate tax paid, and change in working capital.
 Cash flow from investing activities comprises payments relating to the acquisition and sale of companies and minority stock, intangible assets, and property, plant and equipment.

 Cash flow from financing activities comprises proceeds from borrowings, repayment of principal on interest-bearing debt, payment of dividends, proceeds from stock issues, and the purchase and sale of treasury stock and other securities.

 Cash and cash equivalents comprises cash at bank and in hand less current bank loans due on demand.
 Financial resources comprises cash and cash equivalents plus undrawn committed credit facilities expiring in more than one year.